 An increasing prevalence of chronic disorders such as anemia and diabetes represent a key factor driving the global hemoglobulin testing market.
 In 2018, an estimated 490 Million people around the world suffered from diabetes.
 The prevalence of diabetes is currently being catalysed by an increasing ageing population, poor dietary habits, sedentary lifestyles and rising levels of obesity.
 Patients suffering from diabetes need to undergo tests to measure blood glucose and HbA1c levels regularly, driving the demand for such tests.
 Moreover, factors such as favourable reimbursement of hemoglobin testing under various health insurance policies is also catalyzing the growth of the market.
 However, in many countries, medical insurance doesn’t fully reimburse the cost of hemoglobin testing, but with partial payment and other coverages, consumers are increasingly adopting regular and periodic tests in order to check and maintain their overall health.
 Furthermore, factors such as improving health infrastructure, increasing per capita expenditure on health care, rising awareness for blood-related ailments, ageing population, technological advancements, etc. are also projected to drive the global hemoglobin testing market in the coming years.
-Looking forward, IMARC Group expects the global hemoglobin testing market to exhibit moderate growth during the next five years.
+Looking forward, IMARC Group expects the global hemoglobin testing market to grow at a CAGR of 6.80% during 2021-2026.

 The report has also analysed the competitive landscape of the market with some of the key players being Abbott, Bio-Rad Laboratories, Danaher, EKF Diagnostics, F. Hoffmann-La Roche, Siemens Healthineers, Thermo Fisher Scientific, Alere, ACON Laboratories, ARKRAY, Bayer Medical Care, Daiichi Biotech, DiaSys Diagnostic Systems, Epinex Diagnostics, Erba Diagnostics, etc